 Alignment = R, C

-First, any Bitmaps to be used must be named in the [Bitmaps] section, with each have a name and then a path to a file, like so:
+First, any Bitmaps to be used must be named in the [Bitmaps] section, with each having a name (the property name), a path to a file, and optionally a transparent/mask color, like so:

 [Bitmaps]